Characters: The Gamers Alliance Five

 .
 She was slain by Kagetsu the Dark Andain

 during the War of the Andain, and her spirit ended up in the Land of the Dead where Death has made her his consort.
-She has now become the Queen of the Underworld.
-Her clergy resurrected her millennia later, but she still needs to regain her divinity.
+She has now become the Tyrantess of the Underworld.
+Her clergy thinks it has resurrected her millennia later, but it turns out to be false once the identity of the one the clergy has raised is revealed to be someone else entirely.

 - Death Is Dramatic: She's killed by Kagetsu, the Lord of the Andain, who uses her death to demonstrate that gods can be killed if they manifest in their corporeal form and thus can be successfully fought against.